openhwgroup/cva6/cv32/bsp/README.md

 user software interrupt handler must also handle exceptions.

-The vector table is defined in `vectors.S` and may jump to one of the following three interrupt request handlers in `handlers.S`:
+The vector table is defined in `vectors.S` and may jump to one of the following interrupt request handlers in `handlers.S`:
   * `u_sw_irq_handler` - handles user software interrupts and all exceptions.
   Saves all caller saved registers then checks `mcause` and jumps to the appropriate handler as follows: